Image Credit: cheetah100 @ Flickr

 Mint Them Out

 Did you know that spiders HATE peppermint?
 Most people don’t!
-An easy way to keep spiders from invading your space is to fill a spray bottle with peppermint essential oil and water, and then spray it around your home.
+An easy way to keep spiders from invading your space is to fill a spray bottle with peppermint essential oil (which you can buy from here on Amazon) and water, and then spray it around your home.
 Plus, your home will smell great!!

 Clean It Up